DC Comics and AEW Team Up for Epic Crossover

 Interim Titles: A History Lesson

 AEW’s path to crown an interim world champion is clear.
-Last Wednesday on Dynamite, #1 contender Jon Moxley beat Casino Battle Royal winner Kyle O’Reilly in a good back and forth contest.
+Last Wednesday on Dynamite, #1 contender Jon Moxley beat Casino Battle Royal winner Kyle O’Reilly in a good back-and-forth contest.
 O’Reilly’s battle royal win was surprisingly damned with faint praise in the crowd and online.
 He’s a good wrestler, but some find the Undisputed Elite member boring.

 NJPW was in a similar situation with their half of the interim title equation.
 Hiroki Goto is a good wrestler, but some find him dull as a character.
 No one expected Goto to beat Hiroshi Tanahashi at Dominion on Sunday, and they were right.
 Tanahashi pinned Goto in a highly engaging match despite the result never really being in question.